 To use the indoor light for growing your seedlings, you need to choose the proper light, have the correct intensity, set its duration of exposure, and create a favorable environment for its growth.
 Check them in the sections below.

 Choosing the Light Color

-Choosing the correct light color is absolutely necessary for the growth of plants.
+Choosing the correct light color in grow lights is absolutely necessary for the growth of plants.
 Colors signify a variety of temperatures and opting for the perfect temperature greatly matters for growing seeds.
 For example, you find find a cool temperature in the blue end of the spectrum, whereas the red end can be felt warm.
 The Sun which provides the natural light, has all the spectrum colors, including rainbow colors.

 Plants generally use the spectrum of photosynthesis, however inside that spectrum, red and blue light work as the most critical one.
 Blue light works on regulating plant growth, making it ideal for growing foliage plants and making it short.
 On the other hand, the red spectrum works on the vegetative growth and the flowering of the plants.
 Keep in mind, that too much light is also not favorable for plant growth.

 While growing seedlings inside, the houseplants receive a certain amount of light intensity that is primarily determined by the wattage of the bulb that you use, as the light source and the plant’s distance in between.
 For example, if you use a brighter bulb and keep it at a greater distance from the plant, the intensity received by the plant will be the same if a dimmer bulb is kept close to it.